1. Fear of the Lord, which is the good fear. It says in Psalms 111:10 "The fear of the Lord is the beginning of wisdom..."

 In this journey, whilst I waited, I researched on how to get rid of them, and ultimately decided that getting the place sprayed would be best, in order to prevent anything spreading.

 In that, I had the second fear.
 I saw the price of getting the spray and I was not able to pay for that myself!
 And besides, I didn't know the source of these little critters.
 The first kind of fear came in, and I asked God, "what shall I do?"
-In that, I had a peace that gave me to tell my landlord and ask him to pay for it.
-I told my landlord and he didn't want to pay for it.
+In that, I had a peace that told me to tell my landlord and to ask him to pay for it, but he had said the mattress was not his but from a former tenant.
 Ah, that's when the second fear came in and said, "he won't pay for it, you better find money for that!
 It's your problem!".
-I decided to consult a few friends, who advised and confirmed that the landlord should pay, and indeed, we added the R in pay, and we started to pray.
+Indeed, if the fear of the Lord is the beginning of wisdom, prayer was the next step.
+I also decided to consult a few friends, who advised and confirmed that the landlord should pay, and indeed, we added the R in pay, and we started to pray together.
 Holy Spirit told me that my landlord's heart was hardened and we had to just pray and then ask again.
 Long behold, I sent him a message and he replied, "I will pay for it, I will reimburse what you pay".
 Thanks be to God.

 I knew from that moment on, that fear will come, high and low, some in unexpected times, and in those times, we may choose to stand on the promises that God has for us.
 We take a stand.
 I had been scared to ask my landlord to pay for the bill, but after prayer, I did and it was successful.
-I had been scared after that, to sleep, but I did and I was fine.
-The ball was rolling, and finally, I was scared after that to start writing again, but I started and here I am and nothing bad happened.
+I had been scared to sleep after the sprays, but I did and I was fine.
+The ball was rolling, and finally, I was scared after that to start writing again, but I started and here I am and nothing bad has happened.
 None of the fears I had occurred.
+The shadows of crippling fear had come, but behold, they showed themselves to be but fearful of the One True God.
 I know it's a bit cliché but there is the acronym of fear: False Evidence Appearing Real.
 Don't fall for it.
 You are the child of the most high!!
 Grasp that promise, even if you have to hold it with your hand shaking and God is strengthening it every step of the way.

-My overall message is, fear is inevitable.
-Take the chance.
+My overall message is, fear is inevitable, and since that is the case, take the chance.
 Ask for grace.
 Communicate with God.
-In fact you are in relationship for a reason.
+In fact, you are in relationship with Him for a reason.
 He desires to listen to you, even for "little" things.
-Sometimes we think we need to talk to God about the big things but He cares about the day to day things too.
+Sometimes we think we need to talk to God about the big things, but He cares about the day to day things too.
 And for some, it's actually the opposite, we think that God only cares about the small things, but He is there with the big dreams too!

-I'm here now in this challenge.
-God's taking me too and will continue to for all of us in this journey, where fear will come like a shadow, but you put the lights on and it's gone.
+I'm here now in this challenge where it's evident that at time things may come appearing as scary but for God they are not.
+I'm in this journey with you where fear tries to come like a shadow we have to put the lights on and it's gone.
 Step by step, breath by breath, moment by moment.
-I never said it's going to be easy.
-There are some bumps you can skip over yes, and there are mountains we push over with the faith of a mustard seed, with prayer, with friends who can pray or even strangers who pray.
-Even Jesus Himself is praying for you.
+I never said it's going to be easy, but we have the instructions on how to put the lights on.
+In life there are some bumps you can easily skip over, and there are mountains we push over with the faith of a mustard seed, with prayer, with friends who can pray or even "strangers" who pray.
+Revelations come out and truth behold, Grace and God conquers all.
+And know, that even Jesus Himself is praying for you.

 So fear not, oh little one.